© Crown copyright 2020

 What to do if someone develops symptoms of coronavirus (COVID-19) whilst at an educational setting

 If a child is awaiting collection, they should be moved, if possible, to a room where they can be isolated behind a closed door, depending on the age of the child and with appropriate adult supervision if required.
 Ideally, a window should be opened for ventilation.
 If it is not possible to isolate them, move them to an area which is at least 2 metres away from other people.

 If they need to go to the bathroom while waiting to be collected, they should use a separate bathroom if possible.
 The bathroom should be cleaned and disinfected using standard cleaning products before being used by anyone else.

 PPE should be worn by staff caring for the child while they await collection if a distance of 2 metres cannot be maintained (such as for a very young child or a child with complex needs).

 In an emergency, call 999 if they are seriously ill or injured or their life is at risk.
 Do not visit the GP, pharmacy, urgent care centre or a hospital.

-If a member of staff has helped someone who was taken unwell with a new, continuous cough or a high temperature, they do not need to go home unless they develop symptoms themselves.
+If a member of staff has helped someone who was taken unwell with coronavirus (COVID-19) symptoms, they do not need to go home unless they develop symptoms themselves.
 They should wash their hands thoroughly for 20 seconds after any contact with someone who is unwell.
-Cleaning with normal household disinfectant after someone with symptoms has left will reduce the risk of passing the infection on to other people.
+Cleaning the area with normal household disinfectant after someone with symptoms has left will reduce the risk of passing the infection on to other people.
 You can find guidance on cleaning in non-healthcare settings.

 Limiting the spread of coronavirus (COVID-19) in educational settings